nuxeo-cps/products--CPSLDAPSetup/README.txt

    of the members directory.
  - Go to portal_setup tool, select the CPS LDAP Setup profile and import it.
+ - If your LDAP server is read only, may also want to additionally import the CPS LDAP Setup Readonly profile (see below for more details on the readonly setup).

 The ldap_utils/ subfolder provides sample configuration files to setup a test OpenLDAP server.
 The default setup works out of the box with these.
 If you use it, don't forget to change the passwords.

 Structure
 ---------

-The default profile included in this setup changes the default ``members`` ZODB directory installed by the CPSDEfault base profile by the following new compound structure of directories::
+The default profile included in this setup changes the default ``members`` ZODB directory installed by the CPSDefault base profile by the following new compound structure of directories::

                                 members